Featured Image for the blog: How to Boost Your CX with Omnichannel Customer Support Strategy

 Turns out, there’s no deadline for getting your omnichannel customer support strategy right.

+Research tells us that your customers want to interact with brands that have strong omnichannel strategies.
 But research also tells us that most companies aren’t nailing it yet.
-Customers still aren’t happy with their customer experience.
-Almost three-fourths of all consumers – 71% – want a consistent experience across all channels, but only 29% say they actually get it.
+Customers are still not happy with their customer experience.
+71% of customers say they want a consistent experience across all channels, but only 29% say they actually get it.

 That means, the omnichannel ship hasn’t left the loading dock yet.
 You still have time to jump on board and build an omnichannel customer support strategy that wins customers over.